 Most UK balance transfer offers let you pay 0% interest for a particular period – sometimes up to 36 months – and these are by far the most popular products.
 There are low-interest options available too, which may make more sense if you only need a couple of months to pay off your debt.

 Because most UK balance transfers offer 0% interest, many people get fixated on the length of time the offer is valid for.
 While this is a significant consideration, especially if you are unlikely to clear your balance within that period, it should not be regarded in isolation, as cards with market leading durations typically charge higher balance transfer fees which add to the debt you must repay.

 The main fee associated with balance transfer cards is the balance transfer fee.
 These one-off fees are charged when you transfer a balance, typically at about 2 to 5% of the transferred amount.

-A small number of balance transfer cards also charge an annual fee, which can add up over two or three years.
+A small number of balance transfer cards also charge an annual fee, which can add up over 2 or 3 years.
 Do the maths and make sure your chosen card is the right one for you.

-Balance transfer cards can save you a considerable amount of money if they are used well.
-But they can also be a catalyst for bad financial choices – if you use the credit available on your old credit card to run up a new balance for example.
+Balance transfer cards can save you a considerable amount of money if used correctly.
+But they can also be a catalyst for bad financial choices – for example if you use the credit available on your old credit card to run up a new balance.
 Even if you approach a new balance transfer card with the best of intentions, you can fall foul of the rules and find yourself back in the situation you were trying to avoid: paying a high rate of interest on a potentially sizeable chunk of debt.

 To get the most from your card, it is essential you follow the golden rules of credit card ownership: